 The physical benefits of exercise include:

-- Building and maintaining bone density (especially with aging) from weight-bearing exercise.
+- Building and maintaining bone density (especially with aging) with weight-bearing exercise.

 - Prevention of heart disease and lowering blood pressure with cardiovascular and endurance training.